viettrungluu-cr/mojo/README.md

 1. Download depot_tools and make sure it is in your path:<br>http://www.chromium.org/developers/how-tos/install-depot-tools<br>

+2. [Googlers only] Install Goma in ~/goma.

-2. Create a directory somewhere for your checkout, cd into it, and run the following commands:
+3. Create a directory somewhere for your checkout (preferably on an SSD), cd into it, and run the following commands:

 ```
-$ fetch mojo # use --target_os=android if you want an Android build.
+$ fetch mojo # append --target_os=android to include Android build support.
 $ cd src
 $ ./build/install-build-deps.sh
-$ gn gen out/Debug
+$ mojo/tools/mojob.py gn
 ```

 The "fetch mojo" command does the following: